Macmee/enhanced-promises/README.md

 ## How do I use this?

-`npm install enhanced-promises` and include `require('enhanced-promises')` and carry on using `new Promise(...)` as you would before, with the added methods sprinked on top.
+`npm install enhanced-promises --save` and include `require('enhanced-promises')` and carry on using `new Promise(...)` as you would before, with the added methods sprinked on top.
 If you're in a browser then include `enhanced-promises.min.js`

 ### What are Promises?